A calm treatment room prepared for a potentially painful RF microneedling session.

 Think of the week before your appointment as a time to be extra kind to your skin.
 First, make sun protection your top priority.
 Try to avoid direct sun exposure for a few weeks beforehand and be diligent about applying a broad-spectrum sunscreen with SPF 30 or higher every single day.
 This helps prevent any extra sensitivity.
 Next, take a short break from your more intense skincare products.
 You’ll want to pause any retinols, exfoliating acids, or at-home chemical peels for about a week before your session to avoid irritation.
 Finally, focus on hydration from the inside out.
 Drinking plenty of water helps keep your skin resilient and ready for treatment.

-Key Questions to Ask Your Provider
+What to Ask Your Provider Beforehand

 Walking into your appointment feeling informed is one of the best ways to ease any nerves.
 Don’t be shy about asking your provider specific questions during your consultation—it’s your face, after all!
 A skilled practitioner can tailor the treatment by adjusting the needle depth and energy levels based on your skin and comfort.
 Ask them how they plan to customize the session for you.
 You should also ask directly, “What is the expected pain level, and what measures will you take to minimize my discomfort?”
 This opens the door for them to explain their full process, from numbing cream to other techniques they use to keep you comfortable.